MichaelTLux/Study-Zone/README.md

 # Study-Zone
 Hack ISU project

-Created a website using materiale design and learn javascript
+Created a website using material design and learn javascript